luslab/oz-bulk-rnaseq/G. Read Quantification.md

 We first use RNA seq to determine the abundance of mRNA (cDNA) fragments, rather than the composition of the fragments.

 Different ways to quantify mRNA abundances of known genes and transcripts:
-1. RPKM/FPKM: Reads/Fragments per kilobase of transcript per millions of read mapped.
+1. FPKM (RPKM): Reads/Fragments per kilobase of transcript per millions of read mapped.
 2. Raw Counts: The number of reads overlapping with a transcript.

-Where as IGV is used as an intial glance at quantifying expression, these methods objectively quantify gene expression.
+Where as IGV is used as an initial glance at quantifying expression, these methods objectively quantify gene expression.

-## FPKM (RPKM)
+## FPKM
 Reads per kilobase of transcript per million mapped reads = Fragments per kilbase of transcript per million mapped reads

 Transcript expression is proportional to the number of cDNA fragments that originate from it.
 However:
 - fragment number is biased towards larger genes
-- total fragment number is related to total library sequencing depth
+- total fragment number is related to total library sequencing depth (number of lanes, multiplex reads)

-FPKM attempts to normalise for gene size & library depth
+FPKM normalises for gene size & library depth using:

 **FPKM = (10^9^ * C ) / (N * L)**